LENSHOOD/coursera-deep-learning-specialization/C2 - Improving Deep Neural Networks Hyperparameter tuning, Regularization and Optimization/Week 2/Week 2 Quiz - Optimization algorithms.md

 7. You use an exponentially weighted average on the London temperature dataset.
 You use the following to track the temperature: v_t = βv_t−1 + (1 − β)θ_t.
 The red line below was computed using β = 0.9.
 What would happen to your red curve as you vary β?
 (Check the two that apply)

     - Increasing β will shift the red line slightly to the right.
+      - Previous data contribute more makes data delay in the line
     - Decreasing β will create more oscillation within the red line.
+      - Previous data contribute less keeps more oscillation

 8. Consider this figure:

     These plots were generated with gradient descent; with gradient descent with momentum (β = 0.5) and gradient descent with momentum (β = 0.9).
 Which curve corresponds to which algorithm?

     (1) is gradient descent.
 (2) is gradient descent with momentum (small β).
 (3) is gradient descent with momentum (large β)

+    The larger the β the smoother the curve

 9. Suppose batch gradient descent in a deep network is taking excessively long to find a value of the parameters that achieves a small value for the cost function J(W[1],b[1],...,W[L],b[L]).
 Which of the following techniques could help find parameter values that attain a small value forJ?
 (Check all that apply)